OfficeDev/office-js-docs-reference/docs/requirement-sets/word/word-api-1-6-requirement-set.md

 # What's new in Word JavaScript API 1.6

-WordApi 1.6 added support for management of styles and tracked changes.
+WordApi 1.6 mainly added enhanced support for management of styles and tracked changes.

 ## API list